PokemonGoMap/RocketMap/docs/common-issues/faq.md

 ### I overridden watchdog and now all my accounts are flagged/banned.

-Good Job! we recommend making new accounts.
+Good Job!
+We recommend making new accounts.
 [Current Tools are Here!](https://rocketmap.readthedocs.io/en/develop/extras/Community-Tools.html)

 ### I'm getting this error...